keremdiren1/markdownlar/aqui/interpreter.md

     return layer; // The updated layer now has the needed transformations applied.
   }
   evaluateTransform(node) {
-    const target = this.env.shapes.get(node.target) || this.env.layers.get(node.target); // first checks whether node.target is a shape or not.
-If not, it checks whether it's a layer or not. if (!target) { // if it's neither, the program throws an error. throw new Error(`Transform target not found: ${node.target}`);
+    const target = this.env.shapes.get(node.target) || this.env.layers.get(node.target); // First checks whether node.target is a shape or not.
+If not, it checks whether it's a layer or not. if (!target) { // If it's neither, the program throws an error. throw new Error(`Transform target not found: ${node.target}`);
     }
-    for (const op of node.operations) { // the program loops through each operation in node. switch (op.type) {
+    for (const op of node.operations) { // The program loops through each operation in node. switch (op.type) {
-        case 'scale': { // if it's a scale, it scales the object to the given value. const scaleVal = this.evaluateExpression(op.value); // this part returns the value the object should be scaled by. target.transform.scale = [scaleVal, scaleVal];
+        case 'scale': { // If it's a scale, it scales the object to the given value. const scaleVal = this.evaluateExpression(op.value); // This part returns the value the object should be scaled by. target.transform.scale = [scaleVal, scaleVal];
           break;
         }
-        case 'rotate': { // if it's a rotate, it rotates the object to the given value. const angle = this.evaluateExpression(op.angle); // this part returns the angle the object should be rotated by. target.transform.rotation += angle;
+        case 'rotate': { // If it's a rotate, it rotates the object to the given value. const angle = this.evaluateExpression(op.angle); // This part returns the angle the object should be rotated by. target.transform.rotation += angle;
           break;
         }
-        case 'translate': { // if it's a translate, it translates the object by the given coordinates. const [x, y] = this.evaluateExpression(op.value); // this part returns the coordinates the object should be changed by. target.transform.position = [x, y];
+        case 'translate': { // If it's a translate, it translates the object by the given coordinates. const [x, y] = this.evaluateExpression(op.value); // This part returns the coordinates the object should be changed by. target.transform.position = [x, y];
           break;
         }
-        default: // if the type of operation is neither of the three, the program throws an error. throw new Error(`Unknown transform operation: ${op.type}`);
+        default: // If the type of operation is neither of the three, the program throws an error. throw new Error(`Unknown transform operation: ${op.type}`);
       }
     }
-    return target; // the shape/layer is returned after every operation is applied to it.
+    return target; // The shape/layer is returned after every operation is applied to it.
   }

   evaluateExpression(expr) {
     switch (expr.type) {
       case 'number':   return expr.value;
       case 'string':   return expr.value;
-      case 'boolean':  return expr.value; // returns the value directly if the expression is a number, string, or a boolean. case 'identifier': {
+      case 'boolean':  return expr.value; // Returns the value directly if the expression is a number, string, or a boolean. case 'identifier': {
         if (expr.name.startsWith('param.')) {
           const paramName = expr.name.split('.')[1];
           return this.env.getParameter(paramName);
         }
         return this.env.getParameter(expr.name);
-      } // if it's an identifier, the program returns the parameter associated with that identifier. case 'comparison': return this.evaluateComparison(expr); // returns true or false based on the evaluation. case 'logical_op': return this.evaluateLogicalOp(expr); // returns true or false based on the boolean operation. case 'binary_op': {
+      } // If it's an identifier, the program returns the parameter associated with that identifier. case 'comparison': return this.evaluateComparison(expr); // Returns true or false based on the evaluation. case 'logical_op': return this.evaluateLogicalOp(expr); // Returns true or false based on the boolean operation. case 'binary_op': {
         const left = this.evaluateExpression(expr.left);
         const right = this.evaluateExpression(expr.right);
         return this.evaluateBinaryOp(expr.operator, left, right);
-      } // the program returns binary operations after it evaluates them. binary operations are stuff like 1 + 2 etc. case 'unary_op': {
+      } // The program returns binary operations after it evaluates them.
+Binary operations are operations like 1 + 2 etc. case 'unary_op': {
         const operand = this.evaluateExpression(expr.operand);
         if (expr.operator === 'not') return !this.isTruthy(operand);
         return expr.operator === 'minus' ? -operand : +operand;
-      } // if the operation is not or minus, it returns the operand after the it uses not or minus on it. case 'array':
+      } // If the operation is not or minus, it returns the operand after the it uses not or minus on it. case 'array':
-        return expr.elements.map(e => this.evaluateExpression(e)); // if the expression's an array, the program returns it after it evaluates each value in the array.
+        return expr.elements.map(e => this.evaluateExpression(e)); // If the expression's an array, the program returns it after it evaluates each value in the array.
       default:
-        throw new Error(`Unknown expression type: ${expr.type}`); // the program returns an error if the expression is not defined.
+        throw new Error(`Unknown expression type: ${expr.type}`); // The program returns an error if the expression is not defined.
     }
   }